kolkhis/tech-notes/linux/tools/systemd.md

               networking is online, no GUI.
     * `RequiredBy=`: Stronger version of `WantedBy=`.
 If this service fails, the dependent target will fail too.

-This directory also holds system service files (use `/etc/systemd/system/` when adding):
-- `/usr/lib/systemd/system/`

 ## Useful `systemd` commands